UdayLab/PAMI/docs/manuals/DF2DBPlus.md

 A [temporal database](temporalDatabase.html) represents a sparse and binary representation of items occurring at a particular timestamp in a dataframe.
 The steps to convert a dataframe into a temporal database is as follows:

-1. Initialize the sparseFormatDF2DB class by passing the following three parameters:
+1. Initialize the SparseFormatDF class by passing the following three parameters:
    1. inputDataFrame  - the dataframe that needs to converted into a database
    1. thresholdValue  - this value will be used to convert a non-binary data frame into a binary database
    1. condition       - The condition that needs to employed on the threshold value.
 Currently, the users can specify